 The safety of automated driving systems and autonomous vehicles is still a major concern.
 While the manufacturers of these cars claim that there are numerous benefits such as controlling a vehicle driven by a drunk or distracted driver, there is a lot more testing that needs to be done and a lot more ingenuity that needs to be developed before these vehicles can be considered reliable.

-AP News reported on March 19, 2020, that the National Traffic Safety Board (NTSB) investigation of a deadly Florida crash places part of the blame for the fatalities on “lax regulation of new partially automated driving systems.”
+AP News reported on March 19, 2020, that the National Transportation Safety Board (NTSB) investigation of a deadly Florida crash places part of the blame for the fatalities on “lax regulation of new partially automated driving systems.”
 The crash involved a Tesla vehicle which was driven on Autopilot.

 In an unusual step, the NTSB also blamed the US National Highway Traffic Safety Administration (NHTSA) for not ensuring that car manufacturers “put safeguards in place to limit use of electronic driving systems to areas where they are designed to work.”
 The NHTSA has been hesitant to regulate vehicles with driver-assistant technology according the AP story.